Lindsay Czarniak: Career

 On April 24, 2013, ESPN/ABC revealed that Czarniak would be replacing Brent Musburger as the host of ABC's coverage of the 2013 Indianapolis 500.
 She became the first woman to ever host the telecast.
 She succeeded Musburger as well as previous hosts and broadcast legends Jim McKay, Keith Jackson, Paul Page, and Al Michaels.
 In August 2017, her contract with ESPN expired.

 On February 12, 2018, Joe Gibbs Racing announced that Czarniak would be joining their professional stock car racing team.
 She would be producing digital content during the Daytona 500 along with features on each of the team's four Monster Energy Cup Series racers.
 Later that summer, she became one of the four presenters of the Netflix reality competition show Hyperdrive, which would be released in August 2019.

 On February 5, 2019, Czarniak signed with Fox Sports as a studio host for their NASCAR coverage, and as a sideline reporter for Fox’s NFL coverage.

+In February 2026, Czarniak joined NBC Sports coverage of the Olympic Games, serving as one of the hosts for NBC’s presentation of the 2026 Milan Cortina Winter Olympics.
+In August 2026 Czarniak's husband, Craig Melvin, announced that Czarniak had been hired by CBS Sports as a host for the streaming channel CBS Sports HQ.